 We believe that amid a drastically changing and increasingly complex world, as a foundation for building a vibrant workplace culture in which employees can take on challenges without fear of failure, it is necessary to cultivate a psychologically safe and secure "say, can say, and listen" culture, where employees can talk openly with each other and constructive criticism beyond personal interests and positions is accepted.
 To that end, since fiscal year 2018, we have been conducting "So-Komi," which is two-way communication training to start a cycle of success from the quality of our relationships, that is, relationships of trust, within the organization.
-So-Komi is a program consisting of workshops within divisions and a fivemonth practical workplace program; we plan to have participation in this program from all of our over 500 divisions within the domestic OKI Group by fiscal year 2021.
+So-Komi is a program consisting of workshops within divisions and a fivemonth practical workplace program; we plan to have participation in this program from all of our approximately 600 divisions within the domestic OKI Group by fiscal year 2021.

 Reports on misuse of public research funds and misconduct related to research

 activities can also be filed from the page that opens when you click the above button.